JamesMoreau/Linked-Lists-and-Array-Emulator/README.md

+Hi.
 This is my first project for 2520

 James Moreau
 1065510